Long COVID risk higher in deprived areas

-Newswise — New research led by the universities of Southampton and Oxford has found that the risk of long COVID is strongly associated with area-level deprivation, with the odds of having long COVID 46 percent higher for people from the most deprived areas, compared to those in the least deprived areas.
+Newswise — A recent study, headed by Southampton and Oxford universities, has revealed that there is a significant correlation between the likelihood of long COVID and the level of deprivation within an area.
+The study found that individuals from the most deprived areas were 46 percent more likely to experience long COVID than those residing in the least deprived areas.

-Published in the Journal of the Royal Society of Medicine, the study analysed over 200,000 working-age adults and is the first to quantify the association between long COVID and socioeconomic status across a range of occupation sectors.
+The research, which appeared in the Journal of the Royal Society of Medicine, evaluated more than 200,000 employed adults and represents the first instance where the relationship between long COVID and socioeconomic status has been measured across multiple occupational categories.

-Analysing data from the Office for National Statistics COVID-19 Infection Survey, the researchers found that females had a higher risk of long COVID, with the risk of long COVID in females in the least deprived areas comparable to that in males in the most deprived areas.
+Using information from the COVID-19 Infection Survey conducted by the Office for National Statistics, the investigators determined that women were at a greater risk of experiencing long COVID.
+The study further revealed that females living in the least deprived regions were as likely to suffer from long COVID as males living in the most deprived regions.

-People living in the most deprived areas and working in the healthcare and education sectors had the highest risk of long COVID compared to the least deprived areas.
-There was no significant association between the risk of long COVID and the most and least deprived areas for people working in the manufacturing and construction sectors.
+The investigation demonstrated that those residing in the most deprived regions and employed in the healthcare and education industries had the greatest probability of developing long COVID in comparison to those living in the least deprived regions.
+Conversely, individuals employed in the manufacturing and construction sectors did not display a significant relationship between their likelihood of contracting long COVID and their level of deprivation.

-Lead researcher Dr Nazrul Islam, of the Faculty of Medicine at the University of Southampton and Nuffield Department of Population Health at the University of Oxford, said: “Although certain occupational groups, especially frontline and essential workers, have been unequally affected by the COVID-19 pandemic, studies on long COVID and occupation are sparse.
+The investigation demonstrated that those residing in the most deprived regions and employed in the healthcare and education industries had the greatest probability of developing long COVID in comparison to those living in the least deprived regions.
+Conversely, individuals employed in the manufacturing and construction sectors did not display a significant relationship between their likelihood of contracting long COVID and their level of deprivation.

-“Our findings are consistent with pre-pandemic research on other health conditions, suggesting that workers with lower socioeconomic status have poorer health outcomes and higher premature mortality than those with higher socioeconomic position but a similar occupation.
-However, the socioeconomic inequality may vary considerably by occupation groups.”
+"Our study aligns with prior research on health conditions outside of the pandemic, which proposes that individuals with lower socioeconomic status face inferior health outcomes and an increased likelihood of premature mortality in comparison to those with higher socioeconomic status within the same occupation.
+However, the degree of socioeconomic disparity can differ substantially between occupational categories."

-According to the researchers, the study indicates the need for a diverse range of public health interventions after recovery from COVID-19 across multiple intersecting social dimensions.
-Future health policy recommendations, they say, should incorporate the multiple dimensions of inequality, such as sex, deprivation and occupation when considering the treatment and management of long COVID.
+As per the investigators, the study highlights the requirement for a broad range of public health initiatives aimed at addressing various interrelated social factors after individuals recover from COVID-19.
+They suggest that forthcoming health policy guidelines should integrate various dimensions of inequality, such as sex, deprivation, and occupation, when evaluating the treatment and management of long COVID.

-Dr Islam added: “The inequalities shown in this study show that such an approach can provide more precise identification of risks and be relevant to other diseases and beyond the pandemic.
+Dr. Islam further commented, "The disparities highlighted in this study indicate that such an approach could enable more accurate identification of risk factors and have implications for addressing various illnesses and situations beyond the current pandemic."

-“These findings will help inform health policy in identifying the most vulnerable sub-groups of populations so that more focused efforts are given, and proportional allocation of resources are implemented, to facilitate the reduction of health inequalities.”
+"These results will aid health policymakers in identifying the most at-risk subpopulations, allowing for more targeted efforts and proportional distribution of resources to help reduce health disparities," stated the researchers.

 Ends